MEleonoraRossi/BigDataPhylogeny-Course/Day3/Lab5_improved.md

 * R, with the packages `ape`, `ggtree`, `ggplot2`, and `tidytree` (for Section 2, visualisation)

 We'll be using the following datasets:
-* `cafe_input.tsv` — this corresponds to the 'Orthogroups.GeneCount.tsv' reformatted for CAFE5 (we already prepared it for you).
+* `cafe_input.tsv`: this corresponds to the 'Orthogroups.GeneCount.tsv' reformatted for CAFE5 (we already prepared it for you).
-* `cafe_tree_ultrametric.nwk` — the topology from previous practicals, made ultrametric.
+* `cafe_tree_ultrametric.nwk`: the topology from previous practicals, made ultrametric.
 We use `ape::chronos()` (penalized likelihood rate-smoothing) to produce a relative-time ultrametric tree directly from branch lengths.

 Our tree covers 20 molluscan (+1 brachiopod outgroup) species: